ghfakegh1337/StealthStrike/README.md

 - TriggerBot.

 ### What's new
+* 21 March 2025
+  * 🟡 Updated to the latest version of the game.

 * 15 March 2025
   * 🟡 Added more buttons for TriggerBot.
   * 🟡 Changed initial position of menu.